DemocracyStudio/HackathonCameroon2022/README.md

 Can be used to visualize urban growth, new urban areas, migrations of population, population estimation and density.
 Evaluate the needs for urban services and regulation, infrastructures...
 Country level will help with continental analysis and

-- Open Buildings, 2021.
-GOOGLE RESEARCH. https://sites.research.google/open-buildings/.
-Outlines of buildings derived from high-resolution satellite imagery.

-*Building polygons
-Latitude of the building polygon centroid.
-Longitude of the building polygon centroid.
-Area in square meters of the polygon.
-Confidence score [0.5;1.0] assigned by the model.
-Polygon in the WKT format (POLYGON or MULTIPOLYGON).
-Plus Code at the building polygon centroid.

-Can be used for population estimation, urban planning, humanitarian response, environmental and climate science.
-Population mapping, estimating population density can be useful for understanding human impact on the natural environment, estimating energy needs and carbon emissions, but also in epidemiology to anticipate demand for vaccines and the best locations for facilities.
-Assess the number of buildings or households affected by flood, drought, or other natural disaster.
-Also building footprints can help with the rollout of digital addressing systems, in order to access social benefits and economic opportunities.
-Knowing the numbers of houses in the catchment areas of schools and health centres, mean travel distances to the nearest hospital or forecast of demand for transportation systems.

 - LandCoverNet, 2020.
 Radiant Earth foundation. https://mlhub.earth/data/landcovernet_v1
 Land cover classification dataset across Africa, with labels for the multi-spectral satellite imagery from Sentinel-2 mission.
 There are seven land cover classes, based on its annual time series: water, natural bare ground, artificial bare ground, woody vegetation, cultivated vegetation, (semi) natural vegetation, and permanent snow/ice.

 Can be used for calculation of needs in specific areas, in terms of mechanic engineering, chemical products, evaluating agricultural production...
 Using machine learning or not.

-- Open Cities AI, 2020.
-Radiant Earth foundation. https://mlhub.earth/data/open_cities_ai_challenge
-Dataset built by segment building footprints from aerial imagery,to support mapping for disaster risk management in 10 African cities.

 - UN database http://data.un.org/
 Many datasets on many topics (food, agriculture, population, fertility, mortality...) of which several useful to our urban challenges to solve.